automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Jaxartosaurus.md

 # Jaxartosaurus
-## Description: A poorly known hadrosaur from central Asia.
+## A poorly known hadrosaur from central Asia.